-- It is advisable to have a Yamaha dealer service the wheel. - Securely support the motorcycle so that there is no danger of it falling over. - 1.
-Loosen the axle nut.
+To avoid injury, securely support the vehicle so there is no danger of it falling over.

+1. Loosen the axle nut.

 - 1. Axle nut

 - 2. Washer

 - 3. Drive chain slack adjusting nut

 - 4. Locknut

-Remove the brake pedal free play adjusting nut, and then disconnect the brake rod from the brake camshaft lever.
+- Remove the brake pedal free play adjusting nut, and then disconnect the brake rod from the brake camshaft lever.